lanoxx/tilda/README.md

 ![Keybindings](images/tilda_keybindings-16-9.png)

 ## Supported Platforms
-Tilda currently works only on Xorg-based desktops.
+Tilda works only on Xorg-based desktops.
 Previously that meant that virtually all Linux distributions and some BSD's would be supported.
 Recently however, some Linux distributions
-(such as Ubuntu 17.10) have started to use Wayland as their default display server.
-Tilda currently does not support Wayland and will not work on such desktops.
-As a result it will fail to start.
-Patches that introduce wayland support for tilda are very welcome.
-Please look into the issue section or write me a mail if you would like to contribute to tilda.
+(such as Ubuntu 17.10 and later) have started to use Wayland as their default display server.
+Tilda can run on Wayland via the Xwayland plugin and the most recent version of Tilda has implemented a D-Bus interface, that allows to toggle the Tilda window via a D-Bus action.
+To enable this, users needs to start Tilda with the `--dbus` argument, and configure a (global) shortcut key within desktop-environment, passing `-T 0` argument to toggle the first instance.
+If additional tilda processes are running, then each process increments this value by one (i.e., `-T 1` for the second instance).

 # Installing Tilda